Iterative Design of a Cross-Age Virtual Navigation Game

 Iteration 3: Time pressure.
 Kids ignored the verbal time limit.
 Saying “you have 4 minutes” is not useful for a 6-year-old; the constraint did not register, then suddenly the time was up and they were upset.
 Adults accepted the verbal limit but reported wanting a visual aid.
 We added an on-screen countdown timer.
 After the change, time pressure became a motivating element rather than a frustrating one.

 A note on the diagnostic challenge: when a child takes a long time on a task, it is not always obvious whether the slowdown is input-related (the keyboard is awkward) or comprehension-related (they are unsure what the goal is) or motivation-related (they have lost interest).
 You can only tell by changing one thing at a time and watching what moves.
-This is why the iterative design loop was load-bearing rather than a nice-to-have.
+This is why the iterative design loop was crucial.

 The current state of the environment includes three different virtual environments with matched mechanics across age groups.
 The age range it actually works for spans 6 to adult.
 The environment was tested with 78 participants across three cohorts (n = 28 ages 6-8, n = 20 ages 9-12, n = 30 adults).